drewww/prism/docs/source/making-a-roguelike/part12.rst

 In the next chapter
 -------------------

 In the next chapter we'll create some more items to add to our loot tables and make the game more interesting.
-We'll focus on usable items like wands and adding a system for targetting.
+We'll add a potion and go over making buffs using the StatusEffect component included in /extra!